snphillips/meeting-background-maker-client/README.md

 ### Getting Started

 This app assumes you have an aws s3 bucket to save images in.
+This app only works when the server is running.
+You can install this client without the server however the app won't retrieve images.

 Follow the instructions to install the server first: https://github.com/snphillips/meeting-background-maker-server, then come back here to install this repo.